-- There are no formal entry requirements, but entrants often have a degree or a professional qualification.
+- There are no formal entry requirements, but entrants usually have a degree (SCQF Levels 9-10) or a professional qualification.

 - Any degree subject or professional qualification would be acceptable, but subjects such as accountancy, business studies, economics, industrial relations, journalism, law, politics and sociology may be particularly useful.

 - For jobs at national head office level, you would normally be qualified with relevant experience in a specialist area such as employment law, media, research, health or education.

 - Entry requirements for a degree are normally 4-5 Highers.